newlandpe/xauthconnect-php-demo-client/README.md

 ### Automatic Token Management

-The client automatically:
-- Monitors token expiration with a visual countdown
-- Validates token status every 30 seconds
-- Attempts to refresh expired tokens
-- Handles session recovery gracefully
+The client library handles token expiration and refresh automatically when using the provided methods.

 ## Security Features